cornerstone-consulting/INFIODocs/infio-plugin.md

 ---

-### Use Cases for the Infio Plugin
+### Use Cases for the INFIO Plugin

 The plugin is particularly useful in the following scenarios:

-#### 1. No Direct Connectivity to the Infio Instance
+#### 1. No Direct Connectivity of SQL Server to the INFIO Instance
-- When your SQL Server environment is isolated or in a different network with no route to the Infio instance, the plugin acts as a bridge for local data collection and run plugin from SQL Server environment.
+- When your SQL Server environment is isolated or in a different network with no route to the INFIO instance, the plugin acts as a bridge for local data collection and run plugin from SQL Server environment.

 #### 2. Limited Network Bandwidth
-- If the available network bandwidth cannot support the transfer of large volumes of data between the SQL Server and the Infio instance, the plugin helps perform the assessment locally on the SQL Server environment, reducing data transfer load.
+- If the available network bandwidth cannot support the transfer of large volumes of data between the SQL Server and the INFIO instance, the plugin helps to get data collection locally on the SQL Server environment, reducing data transfer load.

 #### 3. Real-time SQL Query Capture from SQL Server
-- If you want to monitor live SQL query activity directly from the SQL Server but cannot run the plugin on the Infio instance itself, this plugin lets you capture and analyze real-time client-side queries right from the SQL Server environment.
+- If you want to monitor live SQL query activity directly from the SQL Server but cannot run the plugin on the INFIO instance itself, this plugin lets you capture and analyze real-time client-side queries right from the SQL Server environment.

-#### 4. Collecting Real-time Queries from the Infio Instance
+#### 4. Collecting Real-time Queries from the INFIO Instance
-- In cases where the Infio instance has access to SQL Server and centralized monitoring is preferred, the plugin can securely fetch real-time client-side query activity from the Infio instance, enabling efficient and centralized query monitoring.
+- In cases where the INFIO instance has access to SQL Server and centralized monitoring is preferred, the plugin can securely fetch real-time client-side query activity from the INFIO instance, enabling efficient and centralized query monitoring.

-> Note: For the first three use cases, the INFIO Plugin must be executed from the source SQL Server environment.
+> Note: For the first three use cases, the INFIO Plugin must be executed from the any Windows machine or Windows box .
 This requires setting up the necessary environment and dependencies on the SQL Server side to support the plugin.
-In the fourth use case, the plugin executed from Infio EC2 instance and it already has all the required prerequisites installed to support this functionality.
+In the fourth use case, the plugin executed from INFIO EC2 instance and it already has all the required prerequisites installed to support this functionality.

 ---

 ### Key Benefits

 - Flexible Deployment: Works in various network configurations.
-- Real-Time client side queries: Monitor & capture real time client side Sql queries using extended event session.
+- Real-Time client side queries: Monitor & capture real time client side SQL queries using extended event session.
 - Network Efficient: Optimized for different bandwidth and connectivity scenarios.

 Choose your deployment scenario based on your network setup.
 The INFIO Plugin adapts to your environment, ensuring you get the insights you need regardless of your technical constraints.